emptymalei/deep-learning/dl/engineering/python.md

 ## Environment Management

 Python is notorious in environment management.
-The simple and out of the box solution is `conda` for environment management.
+The simple and out-of-the-box solution is `conda` for environment management.

 !!! note "`conda` cheatsheet"